syrusakbary/snapshottest/README.md

 Here's how it works: A snapshot is a single state of your API, saved in a file.
 You have a set of snapshots for your API endpoints.
-Once you add a new UI feature, you can generate new snapshots for the updated UI components.
+Once you add a new feature, you can generate new snapshots for the updated API.

 [![travis][travis-image]][travis-url]